Piedras Marcadas Park

 Ancient Rock Art Heritage

-The canyon features a 1.5-mile round-trip trail that allows visitors to view up to 400 petroglyphs along the path.
-The trail is considered easy to moderate in difficulty and follows the base of a volcanic escarpment where the petroglyphs are found on basalt boulders.
+A 1.5-mile round-trip trail winds through the canyon, showcasing up to 400 petroglyphs along your journey.
+Don't worry about being an experienced hiker - the path ranges from easy to moderate difficulty and follows the base of a volcanic escarpment where these ancient carvings adorn basalt boulders.

 All Features & Facilities